 By: Wendy Lewis Jackson, managing director, Detroit Program, Kresge Foundation and Faye Alexander Nelson, Michigan director, W.K.
 Kellogg Foundation

-A recent Harvard report found that investing in early childhood education programs provides opportunities to children that lead to upward economic mobility later in life.
+A Harvard report found that investing in early childhood education programs provides opportunities to children that lead to upward economic mobility later in life.
 Children who participate in quality early childhood experiences have many positive and lasting gains, including that they are less likely to be retained in a grade, more likely to graduate from high school and have more opportunity for economic advancement.
 Yet, one in three working families still struggles to find the early childhood care and education they need to give their children a strong start and set them up for success.
 Another recent report says the child care shortage costs Michigan’s economy $2.88 billion a year.

 In 2016, more than 18,000 Detroit residents came together to address this challenge and develop a model to increase access to quality early childhood care and education for children from birth through age 8.
 They called their model Hope Starts Here, and they identified six imperatives to make Detroit a city that puts young children first by 2027.